kreatolinux/src/man/kpkg_run.8.md

 * package_PACKAGENAME: Install function of PACKAGENAME.
 With this function you can package multiple things in the same runfile.
 This may be used for packaging sub-projects easier.
 * NO_CHKUPD: Disables autoupdating thru chkupd.
 False by default.
 This will not prevent chkupd from building the package.
 Will be enabled if it is one of these values; "y, yes, true, 1, on"
 * REPLACES: Replaces packages put in the variable.
 Seperated by space.
+* OPTDEPENDS: Optional dependencies for the package.
+Seperated by ';;' like on the example.

 # AUTHOR
 Written by Kreato.